-Next we tested whether this changing pattern of activity was only due to neural adaptation in a fixed set of neurons, or whether indeed different neurons were carrying the relevant information at different points in time.
-To address this question, we conducted analyses in which we eliminated the 'best' 64 neurons (out of 256 random neurons selected on each bootstrap trial) at one 150ms time period (indicated on the y-axis in Fig. 7) and training and test data were taken from a different 150ms time period (indicated on the x-axis).
+Next we tested whether this changing pattern of activity was only due to neural adaptation in a fixed set of neurons or whether indeed different neurons were carrying the relevant information at different points in time.
+To address this question, we conducted analyses in which we eliminated the best 64 neurons (of 256 random neurons selected on each bootstrap trial) at one 150-ms time period (indicated on the y axis in Fig. 7) and training and test data were taken from a different 150-ms time period (indicated on the x axis).
 If the same small subset of neurons codes for abstract category information at all time periods, then eliminating these neurons from one time period should result in poor decoding accuracy at all time periods.
 Alternatively if different small subsets of neurons contain the abstract category information at different time periods, then there should only be a decrease in performance in the time period where the best neurons were removed.
 Results for both ITC and PFC show a clear pattern of lower decoding accuracies along the diagonal but largely unchanged decoding accuracies almost everywhere else, which indicates that different neurons contain the category information at different time points in a trial.
-Figure 7 also clearly shows that the neural code is changing faster than changes in the stimuli as illustrated by the fact that there is also a decrease only along the diagonal during the sample, delay and decision periods, even though the stimulus is not changing during these times.
-Additionally, Figure S7 shows that the neurons which code for identity information also change through the course of a trial, although the changes in code seem to be much less dramatic than is seen for the changes in code for abstract category information.
+Figure 7 also clearly shows that the neural code is changing faster than changes in the stimuli as illustrated by the fact that there is also a decrease only along the diagonal during the sample, delay, and decision periods even though the stimulus is not changing during these times.
+Additionally, Supplemental Fig. S7 shows that the neurons that code for identity information also change through the course of a trial, although the changes in code seem to be much less dramatic than is seen for the changes in code for abstract category information.

-To further examine the duration of selectivity for individual neurons, we calculated an estimate of the mutual information (MI) between the category of the stimulus, and the average firing rate of neurons in 50ms bins (see Materials and Methods).
-Figure 8, shows the MI as a function of time for the four neurons that had highest MI at four different time bins.
-As can be seen for both PFC and ITC, individual neurons have short time windows of selectivity, as expected from the results showing changing patterns of coding at the population level.
-It is also interesting to compare neuron 1 and neuron 4 in Figure 8A, where we can see two ITC neurons that are selective at slightly different times during the sample period, even though the stimulus is constant during this time.
+To further examine the duration of selectivity for individual neurons, we calculated an estimate of the mutual information (MI) between the category of the stimulus, and the average firing rate of neurons in 100-ms bins (see METHODS).
+Figure 8 shows the MI as a function of time for the four neurons that had highest MI at four different time bins.
+As can be seen for both PFC and ITC, individual neurons have short time windows of selectivity as expected from the results showing changing patterns of coding at the population level.
+It is also interesting to compare neurons 1 and 4 in Fig. 8A, where we can see two ITC neurons that are selective at slightly different times during the sample period even though the stimulus is constant during this time.
 This further supports the point that individual neuron's selectivity are occurring on a faster time scale than the changes in the stimuli.